blue-marble/gridpath/doc/source/functionality.rst

 Transmission
 ============
-In GridPath, the user can include transmission lines and transmission topography by specifying the available transmission lines and which load zones they connect.
+In GridPath, the user can include transmission line flows and transmission topography by selecting the 'transimssion' feature and specifying the available transmission lines and which load zones they connect.

 For each load zone and timepoint, the net flow on all transmission lines connected to the load zone is aggregated and added as a production